hany-cloud/instagram/README.md

         `}
     `;

-	- login and sign up style should be shared
+	- Login and sign up style should be shared (DONE)

 	- Hide the suggestions from burger menu (slide menu) in  case of mobile interface and the profile page is opened
 	- Decide whether I will keep the images in public folder or assets under src folder